 For example, management may decide to more closely monitor hotline calls from staff with a pattern of errors.
 A complex monitoring program may include a variety of these approaches.

 What is important is ensuring that the choice of who monitors still provides effective oversight of the activity.
-COSO indicates that good process management includes “an effective organizational structure that assigns monitoring roles to people with appropriate capabilities, objectivity and authority.”8
+COSO indicates (PDF download) that good process management includes “an effective organizational structure that assigns monitoring roles to people with appropriate capabilities, objectivity and authority.”

 Metrics are an important part of any business process and critical to monitoring.
 The monitor must be able to determine whether an activity meets, comes close to or fails to meet its goals, and the responsible staff should be able to do the same.
 If an activity fails, the monitor needs to know the extent of the failure and, if possible, the reason why.

 Also, metrics help the monitor to know whether an activity is improving when the metrics improve (or visa versa).
-Even results that achieve but come close to missing objectives provide value, and monitoring of these metrics ensures that management can take appropriate action with this data.
+Even results that achieve (but come close to missing) objectives still provide value.
+Monitoring these metrics ensures that management can take appropriate action.

 This means that the outcome of monitoring must be more than identifying actual or potential non-compliance; it must lead to management taking actions that correct the non-compliance risks.
 Knowing that it will report results of monitoring its activity also encourages a company to both monitor and make appropriate changes.

-A monitoring outcome also may include identifying changes to the underlying activity or external environment that may require changes to the activity to ensure continued compliance.
+A monitoring outcome also may include identifying changes to the underlying activity or external environment, which might require changes to the activity to ensure continued compliance.
 Take the situation where the number of calls to a company’s hotline quickly decreases in a given month.
 This change may signal a shift in demographics, employee opinions or other issues that may require a change in the hotline communication or call intake process.

 What monitoring steps should be included and how they should be designed and conducted depend on various determinants, including:

-- The cost of monitoring per transaction in money, staffing and other resources.
+- The cost of monitoring – This applies per transaction in money, staffing and other resources.

 - The risk of non-compliance – both its seriousness and likelihood.
 Serious consequences of non-compliance may encourage pre-transaction approval; non-compliance that is more likely to occur can suggest a need for monitoring of more transactions.

-- Motives for operating staff not to comply.
-Where staff may benefit from non-compliance, it behooves management to consider more stringent monitoring.
-For example, if sales staff can earn more commission from increased product dales by bypassing important paperwork, it may be important to monitor to ensure the paperwork’s timely and accurate completion.
+- Motives for operating staff not to comply – Where staff may benefit from non-compliance, it behooves management to consider more stringent monitoring.
+For example, if sales staff can earn more commission from increased product sales by bypassing important paperwork, it may be important to monitor to ensure the paperwork’s timely and accurate completion.

 Other determinants may also be appropriate depending on the underlying activity.